gborobio73/tennis-score-c/README.md

 Tennis Score for Pebble
 ==================
 Are you a tennis player and a Pebble owner?
-Now you can keep track of the score in your Pebble watch!
+Now you can play a match and keep track of the score in your Pebble!
-Track points, game, sets and who is serving.
-Update the score with one button touch; undo avilable.
+Tennis Score tracks points, games, sets and who is serving.
+You can update the score with one button touch; undo avilable.
 You can choose between best of 3 or 5 sets; tiebreak for all sets.
-Shows time and match duration in minutes.
+Shows current time and match duration in minutes.

 Works in Pebble Time Round, Time Steel, Time, Steel and classic.